h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_Quiz.md

 4. If you have 1000 samples, how many would be in each fold for 5-fold CV?
 5. Design a cross-validation strategy for feature selection
 6. For a dataset with 1200 samples, calculate the sample sizes for 3-fold, 5-fold, and 10-fold cross-validation.
 If each fold takes 2 minutes to process and you have 1 hour total, which CV strategy would you choose?
 Calculate the total processing time for each approach.
+7. If cross-validation results are unstable, what does this suggest?
+8. Design a nested cross-validation strategy for feature selection
+9. How do you handle class imbalance in cross-validation?
+10. Compare leave-one-out vs k-fold cross-validation for feature selection

 For a detailed explanation of this question, see [Question 13: Cross-Validation in Selection](L8_2_13_explanation.md).